pjbitterman/UNL_geog432/term_project/final_project.md

 1. A short introduction to the topic and research question
 2. A methods section detailing the data you used and the work you completed
 3. A results section that explains, in detail, what you accomplished.
 Be sure to connect to how you defined success in the project proposal (e.g., what should be understood from them)
-4. A dicussion section that covers the implications of your results, including a critical self-reflection of the project (e.g., what limitations, assumptions, or uncertainties are present).
+4. A discussion section that covers the implications of your results, including a critical self-reflection of the project (e.g., what limitations, assumptions, or uncertainties are present).
 Also, what have you learned and what would you do differently next time (and why)?

 ## Deliverable 4: in-class final presentation (graduate students only)

-Graduate students will also give a 4-5 minute presentation during the final week of class detailing the full extent of your project work and accomplishements
+Graduate students will also give a 4-5 minute presentation during the final week of class detailing the full extent of your project work and accomplishments

 In this presentation, you will at a minimum discuss: